Highlights

 UAE

 Originally premiering April 4th, 2016, "James May: The Reassembler" stars James May.
-The series runs 2 season(s), and has a score of 72 (out of 100) on TMDB, which collated reviews from 15 knowledgeable people.
+The series runs 2 season(s), and has a score of 72 (out of 100) on TMDB, which collated reviews from 15 experienced people.